 Season the short ribs evenly with sea salt and freshly cracked pepper, to taste.
 Combine the flour with the garlic powder and paprika in a bowl.
 Dredge the short ribs in the flour mixture.
 Shake off any extra flour.

 Heat the olive oil in a large braising Dutch oven over medium-high heat until hot.

 Add the ribs to the HOT pan and sear approximately for 2-3 minutes per side, or until all sides are golden brown.
 Transfer the beef short ribs from the pan to a clean plate.

-Add the diced onion, carrot and celery to the pan, reduce heat to medium, and saute the vegetables until they are tender, approximately 5-6 minutes.
+Add the diced onion, carrot, and celery to the pan, reduce heat to medium and saute the vegetables until they are tender approximately 5-6 minutes.
 Add the minced garlic and cook, stirring constantly, for 1 minute.
 Add the wine and cook until the wine is reduced by half.
-Add beef stock, tomato paste, thyme sprigs, and bay leaf, stirring to mix well.
-Return the short ribs and their juices to the pan, cover tightly and put into the oven.
+Add beef broth, tomato paste, thyme sprigs, and bay leaf, stirring to mix well.
+Return the short ribs and their juices to the pan, cover tightly, and put into the oven.
 Cook for two hours, basting the top of the ribs halfway through cooking with the cooking liquids.
-Add more beef both, if needed.
+Add more beef broth, if needed.